testmycode/tmc-checkstyle-runner/README.md

 ### Options

 * `rule` — the name of a custom [Checkstyle-configuration](http://checkstyle.sourceforge.net/config.html) file.
-Should be in the root of the project.
+Should be in the root of the project and must end with `checkstyle.xml`.
 See [default-checkstyle.xml](src/main/resources/default-checkstyle.xml) for the default configuration.
 * `strategy` — the strategy that is used to run Checkstyle-validations (`fail`, `warn` or `disabled`), `disabled` by default.

 ## Credits